neuroimaging-mug/relaxometry/README.md

 The MRI-fitting relaxometry project is open source software, licensed under the terms of BSD license.

 ## Try it out! -> Get our Dockerimage
 The easiest way to test the fitting tool is to download the provided docker image.
 Please download first the newest [Docker](https://www.docker.com/) version for your operating system.
+Also the [nvidia Docker](https://github.com/NVIDIA/nvidia-docker) has to be installed, if a CUDA card is available.

 Next steps:
 - open the Docker Terminal